 I lost my statement, how do I make my payments?

 The statemetns are not necessary to process your payment.
 Please ensure your Unit address is shown on your check and we will make sure the payment is properly applied.

 Can I pay more than the amount due?

 Yes, you may pre-pay any amount at any time.
 Any extra payments will be applied as a credit and deducted automatically for any future payment.

 How do I find out what my account balance is?

 For security purposes you must call the office to get this information.

 Can I pay my assessment online?

-To control costs, the Association does not accept payments through online methods.
-HOWEVER if your bank offers online bill-payment services, you may use that service to send us your payment.
+Yes, you may use our online portal to make credit card payments.
+See the Annual Assessment page for more details.
+Note that a processing fee applies.
+If your bank offers online bill-payment services, you may use that service to send us your payment.
 Most banks offer this at no charge to existing customers.